rbi/rddns/README.md

 Updates are triggered by HTTP calls to the HTTP server embedded in rddns.

 # Status
-Rddns is functional but lacks some basic functionality like proper error handling or configurability of the embedded HTTP server.
+Rddns is functional but lacks some basic functionality like proper error handling or updating entries with IP addresses passed on the command line instead of updating via an HTTP server.

 # Usage
 Rddns is started by passing a configuration file as parameter.